CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

     ![](Images/img162.png)

 1. When done, click **Publish**.
-This will publish a page in your site.
+This will publish a page on your site.

 1. To learn more about SharePoint refer to https://docs.microsoft.com/en-us/sharepoint/introduction.

-### Task 6 : Exlpore List
+### Task 6 : Explore List

 1. List helps to track information and organize your work.
-With list one can track issues, assets, routines, contacts, inventory and more using customizable views and smart rules and alerts to keep everyone in sync.
+With a list, one can track issues, assets, routines, contacts, inventory and more using customizable views and smart rules and alerts to keep everyone in sync.

 1. In office365 portal from the  **App launcher** click on **All apps** and in the search bar search for **List**, from **Open context menu** click on **Open in new tab**, this will redirect you to the **List** web page.

-1. In the home page of **Lists** click on **New list**.
+1. On the home page of **Lists** click on **New list**.

    ![](Images/img38.png)

 1. From the Create a list page, select **Blank list**.

-    - Provide a name for your list and if needed  provide description.
+    - Provide a name for your list and if needed provide a description.

     - Choose a color and icon for your list.